Cassie07/leetcode1/README.md

 # leetcode1

-Solution of problems in easy level python3
+Solutions of problems (easy level in leetcode)

+python3